-Because I believe translation can help undo the babel.
+I believe translation can help undo the “babel”.

-Because, as the Servas international homepage states: “With every true friendship we build the basis for World Peace.” (http://joomla.servas.org/).
+I truly believe that, as the Servas international homepage states, “With every true friendship we build the basis for World Peace.” (http://joomla.servas.org/).

-If it is true that every protagonist becomes a friend to the reader, every book a home, then every foreign protagonist in every foreign book can do the same.
+So, if it is true that every protagonist in every book becomes a friend to the reader, and every book a home, then every foreign protagonist in every foreign book can do the same.

 Photos, comments, revisions and all Italian to English translations by Matilda Colarossi.